Lucia's Blog: 2020-03-22

 Jesus is the perfect High Priest and still reigns as Priest on His throne (Hebrews 2:17, 4:14-15; 5:1-6; 7:22-25).
 Our Perfect Priest was without blemish, that is, He had no sins though He came in the likeness "of sinful flesh" (Romans 8:3-4who committed no sin, nor was any deceit found in His mouth (1 Peter 2:22; Hebrews 7:28).
 We are reconciled by Jesus' death, burial, resurrection, ascension, and priesthood in heaven.
 Our God of peace and Prince of peace brought peace to all men.
 Peace is the result of reconciliation.

 The blood of Jesus brought peace between the Jews and the Gentiles.
 You see, God removed everything that stood in the way of peace through the Gospel Message of Christ.
 The Gospel Message urges us to be reconciled with God to have salvation.
-This same approach must be put into practice with our enemies, for we are taught to love them.
+This same approach must be practiced with our enemies, for we are taught to love them.
 Indeed, this breaks down the enmity that separates us (Matt.
 5:43-48; Romans 1:20-21; Eph.
 5:2).
 God's love was demonstrated in His Son's sacrifice (1 John 4:9-11, 19; Rom.
 5:8; Eph.
 2:4-5; Titus 3:3-6).
 Jesus paid the price, through His blood, for our deliverance from sin (1 Peter 1:18-20).

 God's Law is righteousness.
-Therefore, all humanity is compelled to listen to the Word of reconciliation, the Gospel Message and respond to it to be reconciled, that is, redeemed from sin, be justified and have access to salvation.
+Therefore, all humanity is compelled to listen to the Word of reconciliation, the Gospel Message, and respond to it to be reconciled, that is, redeemed from sin, justified, and have access to salvation.
 There can be no justification without our active participation!
 (Romans 5:1; Eph.
-2:8) God's Law will be upheld, for Jesus paid the price by dying on the cross that we might be reconciled.
+2:8God's Law will be upheld, for Jesus paid the price by dying on the cross that we might be reconciled.

 The Gospel Message is God's revelation and righteousness.
-God's grace is revealed through His Word, for His Word is the pathway to God's grace which teaches us to deny ungodliness and live righteously.
+God's grace is revealed through His Word, for His Word is the pathway to God's grace, which teaches us to deny ungodliness and live righteously.
 Thus, it is in the Gospel Message where grace is found (Titus 2:11-12; Gal.
 1:6-9).
-God's Law is the standard rule of belief and conduct (the Gospel, the mind of God, laws, statutes, ordinances, covenant, Word, Scriptures, Sacred Book, the Faith) and we must uphold such Law, for Jesus paid the price, His blood, for our deliverance of sin (1 Peter 1:13-20; Acts 4:24-30).
+God's Law is the standard rule of belief and conduct (the Gospel, the mind of God, laws, statutes, ordinances, covenant, Word, Scriptures, Sacred Book, the Faith), and we must uphold such Law, for Jesus paid the price, His blood, for our deliverance of sin (1 Peter 1:13-20; Acts 4:24-30).

 "And in the days of those kings the God of heaven will set up a kingdom that shall never be destroyed, nor shall the kingdom be left to another people.
 It shall break in pieces all these kingdoms and bring them to an end, and it shall stand forever" (Daniel 2:44).